 - Using the autoinjector device, inject a single injection (6 mg) at the start of the migraine attack.
-It should work within 10 to 15 minutes.
+It should work within 10–15 minutes.

 - Do not use more than 2 injections (12 mg) in 24 hours.

-- If the first sumatriptan dose does not relieve or help your migraine, do not take another sumatriptan dose for this same attack.
+- If the first sumatriptan dose does not relieve or help your migraine, don't take another sumatriptan dose for this same attack.
 It is unlikely to work.

 Precautions – before taking sumatriptan